elbitapmoC/gh-topic-exploration/README.md

   - Lightweight because it's use what you need, it won't download everything from the framework.
   - Responsiveness
   - I believe I have an eye for design.
 UI 👍
+  - Tested on multiple devices-- Windows Laptops & Macbooks, testing on local devices as well as mobile devices.
+  - Had another developer test out on their device to see if the instructions were clear and if they had the same results as my local machine.

 ### How to run app & test